Topological phases of coupled Su-Schrieffer-Heeger wires: The phase diagrams

-It has been concluded in~\cite{ver18} that the phase transition of any two gapped phases in the BDI class with winding numbers $w_1 > w_2 >0$ are separated by a critical point with $w_2$ topological edge modes and central charge $c=w_1-w_2$ (for Dirac fermions).
-Thus, the critical phase reveals topologically protected edge states at zero energy for systems with open boundary conditions (OBC)~\cite{ver18}.
-The vertical critical lines, at $\tau^l_d$ in the phase diagrams of diagonally coupled SSH wires, fulfill this finding.
-Figure~\ref{fig:EdgeLDS}(a) shows the local density of states $D_{\textbf{x}}(y,\omega)=\sum_{\alpha} |\phi_{\alpha}(\textbf{x},y)|^2 \delta(E_{\alpha}-\omega)$, at the $\textbf{x}=1$ edge, of six diagonally coupled SSH wires, where $|\phi_{\alpha}\rangle$ is the single-particle energy eigen state.
+The vertical critical lines at $\tau^l_d$ in the phase diagrams of diagonally coupled SSH wires are consistent with the finding in Ref.~\cite{ver18}.
+Figure~\ref{fig:EdgeLDS}(a) shows the local density of states $D_{r}(y,\omega)=\sum_{\alpha} |\phi_{\alpha}(r,y)|^2 \delta(E_{\alpha}-\omega)$ at the $r=1$ edge of six diagonally coupled SSH wires, where $|\phi_{\alpha}\rangle$ is a single-particle energy eigenstate.
 Here, the diagonal hopping is $t_d=\tau^2_d$ and $\delta=0.3$.
-There is a single edge state with probability maximizes at the edges of the middle wires.
-The probability decreases exponentially by increasing $\textbf{x}$.
-Nevertheless, the critical line at $\delta=0$ contradict the conclusion in~\cite{ver18} with no exponentially localized edge states.
-The central charge $c=1$ if $t_d=\tau^l_d$ $\delta\neq0$, while $c=N_{\text{w}}$ if $\delta=0$ and $t_d\neq\tau^l_d$.
-If $t_d=\tau^l_d$ and $\delta=0$ then $c=N_{\text{w}}-1$ due to the presence of a flat band.
+There is a single edge state whose probability is maximal at the edges of the middle wires.
+The probability decreases exponentially with increasing $r$.
+At $t_d=\tau^l_d$ and $\delta\neq0$, only a single pair of bands becomes gapless, resulting in $c=1$.

+Nevertheless, the critical line at $\delta=0$ restricts the conclusion of Ref.~\cite{ver18}, since it does not exhibit exponentially localized edge states.
+Moreover, all effective subsystems become simultaneously gapless, leading to $c=N_{\text{w}}$.
+If both conditions $t_d=\tau^l_d$ and $\delta=0$ are satisfied, one band remains flat, yielding $c=N_{\text{w}}-1$.

-Moreover, we have identified single localized zero edge mode at the gapless phases of the odd number of perpendicularly coupled ladders with $\delta<0$.
-Figure~\ref{fig:EdgeLDS}(b) shows $D_{\textbf{x}}(y,\omega)$ at $\textbf{x}=1$ of seven perpendicularly coupled SSH wires with $t_{\perp}=1$ and $\delta=-0.5$.
-For the perpendicularly coupled wires, the value of the central charge change at any point in the gapless regions equals twice the number of the intersecting triangles at this point.
-The central charge increases by one if the point is in the critical $\delta=0$ line.
+For perpendicularly coupled ladders with an odd number of wires, we identify a single localized zero-energy edge mode in the gapless phases with $\delta<0$.
+Figure~\ref{fig:EdgeLDS}(b) shows $D_{r}(y,\omega)$ at $r=1$ for seven perpendicularly coupled SSH wires with $t_{\perp}=1$ and $\delta=-0.5$.

+For perpendicularly coupled wires, the central charge is determined by the number of intersecting gapless regions associated with different $l$ sectors.
+Hence, at any point in the gapless regions, the change in the central charge equals twice the number of intersecting triangles at that point.
+The central charge increases by one if the point lies on the critical line $\delta=0$.